Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 ### 5.3 Project Outcome

 :::{Note}
 The default recognition color is red.
-If you want to change it to white or black, please refer to "5.4.1Modify Default Recognition Color".
+If you want to change it to white or black, please refer to "[5.5.1Modify Default Recognition Color](#anchor_5_5_1)".
 :::

 Paste red electrical tape to form a path.
 Then place SpiderPi Pro on the red line.
 After the game starts, the robot will move along the red line.